The BFF Digital Libraries

 After this Uzziah sinned and was presumptuous in the temple.
 He got leprosy and not buried where king’s were buried.

 Jotham took over as co-regent at first.
 Jotham grew stronger and stronger because he strove to walk before Jehovah his God.
-He defeated the Ammonites; instituted better defenses but the number of high places and idol worship actually increased.
+He defeated the Ammonites and instituted better defenses, but the number of high places and idol worship actually increased.

 Towards the commencement of Jotham’s reign, hostilities with Syria and Israel began.